mlhartme/stool/main/documentation.md

 #### Selection options

 By default, stage commands operate on the selected stage (as shown in the stage indicator).
-You can change this by specifying a selection option.
+You can change this by specifying one of the following selection option:

 `-all` operates on all stages